ChristopherTRoss/BudgetMaster/BudgetMaster_SRS.md

 #### __3.2   Hardware Interfaces__

 All android devices with version 5.0 or higher should be supported by the app.
-The data that the user inputs will be stored locally on the phone in an SQL database.
+The data that the user inputs will be stored locally on the phone in an SQLite database.

 #### __3.3   Software Interfaces__

 BudgetMaster will use the Material Design library (XML/Java) that is provided through Android Studio for Android devices with version 5.0 and higher.
-The database will be implemented using SQL.
+The database will be implemented using SQLite.

 #### __3.4   Communications Interfaces__